National, State & TUDA NAEP Overview

 - percentage of students eligible for the National School Lunch Program (NSLP) or other appropriate indicator of income status.

 In 2002, NAGB authorized TUDA assessments in reading and writing in six urban districts.
 In 2003, TUDA continued with reading and mathematics assessments and, in 2005, with reading, mathematics, and science assessments.
 Eleven large urban school districts participated in 2005 and 2007.
 For 2009, 18 districts were invited by NAGB to participate in mathematics, reading, and science TUDA assessments at grades 4 and 8.
 Twenty-one districts participated in the NAEP 2011 and 2013 assessments in mathematics and reading.
-In 2015, one of the existing TUDAs will be replaced by Jacksonville (Duval County).
+In 2015, one of the existing TUDAs was replaced by Duval County (Jacksonville).
+In 2017, six new TUDA's will be added to the program: Clark County District (Las Vegas), Denver, Fort Worth, Guilford County (Greensboro, NC), Milwaukee, abd Shelby County (Memphis).

-The numbers of students assessed varies across the districts.
+The number of students assessed varies across the large urban districts.
 Students with disabilities (SD) and English language learners (ELL) are included in the samples and provided allowable accommodations, as needed, to enable them to access the assessment.
-Accommodations cannot change the underlying construct or skill being measured.
+Accommodations cannot change the underlying construct of the skill being measured.

 - Comparison Chart of NAEP Assessments (PDF)